5 Steps to Make Peace with Food: Principle 3 of Intuitive Eating

 Starting to eat foods you’re used to restricting can be downright scary!

 I recommend that my clients start with a food that doesn’t provoke too much anxiety.
 And then, I recommend that they eat it in a quiet space so they can use all their senses.
 What exactly does this mean?
-I’m glad you asked because I’ve created a guide that can help you as you practice eating your forbidden foods.
+I’m glad you asked because I’ve created a workbook that can help you as you practice eating your forbidden foods.
 It walks you through each step so you can get the most out of the experience.

 Ready to claim your free copy?

-Click to download your copy today.
+Click to download your PDF workbook today.

 Curious to learn more about Intuitive Eating?